2020 San Diego Toreros football team

-The 2020 San Diego Toreros football team represented the University of San Diego during the 2020–21 NCAA Division I FCS football season.
-They were led by eighth-year head coach Dale Lindsey and played their home games at Torero Stadium.
-They competed as a member of the Pioneer Football League (PFL).
+The 2020 San Diego Toreros football team represented the University of San Diego as a member of the Pioneer Football League (PFL) during the 2020–21 NCAA Division I FCS football season.
+Led by eighth-year head coach Dale Lindsey, the Toreros compiled an overall record of 4–2 with an indentical mark in conference play, placing in a three-way tie for second in the PFL.
+The team played home games at Torero Stadium in San Diego.

-Previous season

-The Toreros finished the 2019 season 9–3, 8–0 in PFL play to be PFL champions.
-They earned the PFL's automatic bid to the FCS Playoffs where they lost in the first round to Northern Iowa.

 Schedule

 San Diego released their schedule on February 12, 2020.
 The Toreros had a game scheduled against Georgetown (November 21), but the game was canceled on July 13 due to the Patriot League's decision to cancel fall sports due to the COVID-19 pandemic.
 San Diego's games scheduled against UC Davis (September 5) and Cal Poly (September 19) were canceled on July 27 due to the Pioneer Football League's decision to play a conference-only schedule due to COVID-19.